tr00datp00nar/mal/README.md

 # :deciduous_tree: Mal

-This is mal, a tool to interact with MyAnimeList.net.
+This is `mal`, a tool to interact with MyAnimeList.net.
 I have put it into a command branch for inclusion into my c Bonzai stateful command tree.

 This branch is still very much a work in progress.
 PRs welcome.